Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Heterogeneous multi-agent systems under node-wise funnel coupling

 \section{Heterogeneous multi-agent systems under node-wise funnel coupling}

-The intuition of the funnel coupling law \eqref{eq:funnel_coup} is simple, following that of funnel control, which is to enlarge the gain infinitely large as the error (diffusive term) approaches the funnel boundary.
-Then, the high-gain coupling (or the high-gain property in the funnel control study) precludes boundary contact.
+The intuition of the funnel coupling law \eqref{eq:funnel_coup} is simple, following that of funnel control, which is to increase the gain infinitely large as the diffusive error approaches the funnel boundary.
+Then, the high-gain precludes boundary contact.
 For instance, if agent $i$ has only one neighbor denoted as agent $j$, and if the difference between two agents, $\nu_i(t) = \alpha_{ij}(x_j(t) - x_i(t))$, approaches the funnel boundary $\pm \psi_i(t)$ so that $\psi_i(t) - |\nu_i(t)|$ becomes closer to zero, then the gain $\gamma_i(|\nu_i(t)|/\psi_{i}(t))$ gets larger towards infinity, and the state~$x_i$ will tend to its neighbor $x_j$ since the large coupling term dominates the vector field $f_i(t, x_i)$, and the error $\nu_i(t)$ will remain inside the funnel.
-However, with more than one neighbor, this intuition becomes no longer straightforward because two neighbors may attract $x_i$ in the opposite direction with almost infinite power.
-In the following, we will prove that all the errors $\nu_i(t)$ remain inside the funnel (hence approximate or asymptotic synchronization follows), which is however far more complicated and also requires the following technical assumption, which guarantees that if the diffusive term is contained in the funnel, i.e., $|\nu_i(t)| < \psi_i(t)$, then finite time escape cannot occur.
+However, with more than one neighbor, this intuition becomes no longer straightforward because two neighbors of agent $i$ may attract $x_i$ in the opposite direction with almost infinite power.
+In the following, we will prove that all the errors $\nu_i(t)$ remain inside the funnel, which is however far more complicated and also requires the following technical assumption, which guarantees that, as long as the diffusive error is contained in the funnel, i.e., $|\nu_i(t)| < \psi_i(t)$, finite time escape cannot occur.

 \begin{assum1} The dynamical systems defined by

 have complete solutions $\overline{\chi}, \underline{\chi} : [t_0, \infty) \to \R$ for any initial values $\overline{\chi}(t_0), \underline{\chi}(t_0) \in \mathbb{R}$ and for any initial time $t_0$. \QEDD \end{assum1}